Inedo/inedo-docs/Content/proget/installation/migrating-to-proget/proget-jfrog-artifactory-feed-migration.md

 ![Select Repository](/resources/docs/proget-migrate-jfrog-feed.png){height="" width="50%"}

 Finally, select "Begin Import".
-ProGet will now migrate all of your Azure DevOps packages.
+ProGet will now migrate all of your Artifactory packages.
 Navigate to "Feeds" and the `internal-nuget` feed you created, where it will list all migrated packages.

 ![Migrated Packages](/resources/docs/proget-nugetfeed-fakepackages.png){height="" width="50%"}